DWR reminds public about not illegally keeping wildlife

 - Jack rabbits

 You may be written a citation for illegally possessing these animals, which is a Class B misdemeanor.

-Diseases, viruses and parasites from non-protected wildlife can be transmitted to humans and pets via saliva, feces or urine.
+Diseases, viruses and parasites from non-protected and protected wildlife can be transmitted to humans and pets via saliva, feces or urine.
 Viral diseases of raccoons include rabies, canine distemper, raccoon parvoviral enteritis, infectious canine hepatitis and pseudorabies.
-Raccoons can also carry and transmit Leptospirosis and toxoplasmosis, which can be lethal for unborn babies.
+Raccoons can also carry and transmit leptospirosis and toxoplasmosis, which can be lethal for unborn babies.

-Raccoons can also be infected by a Baylisascaris parasite, which is caused by a roundworm.
-Raccoons seldom display any symptoms of having these roundworms and can transmit them via their feces.
-If infected, this parasite can cause extreme damage to the human eye, organs and brain.
-Chemicals do not kill roundworms or their eggs, so it is extremely important to avoid coming into contact with feces and to wash your hands when outdoors.
+Raccoons can also be infected by the roundworm Baylisascaris, a parasite.
+Raccoons seldom display any symptoms of having these roundworms and can transmit them to people and other animals via their feces.
+This parasite can cause extreme damage to the human eye, organs and brain.

 What to do if you come across a baby wild animal?

 Typically, when people encounter a baby animal in the wild that they think has been abandoned, its mother is actually nearby.
-It is recommended to leave the animal where you found it and to not touch it.
-If you do have concerns, please contact the nearest DWR office.
+The DWR recommends that you leave the animal where you found it and do not touch it.
+If you have concerns or the animal appears to be sickly or injured, you can contact the nearest DWR office.